 In more good news for ETF investors, fees are falling.
 As part of their efforts to lure investors, fund sponsors are continually lowering expense ratios on ETFs, some to rock-bottom levels, or in some cases, no fees at all.

 A byproduct of all these cheap ETFs on the market is that investors frequently think that the cheapest funds are the best funds.
 While fees certainly are a meaningful consideration for long-term investors, there are cases where higher-priced ETFs merit those higher fees.

 Consider the following, hypothetical example.
 ETF “A” and ETF “B” both track tech stocks.
 ETF charges 0.50% per year, or $50 on a $10,000 investment, while ETF “B” charges 0.10%.
 Over the past five years, ETF “A” is up 100% while ETF “B” is up just 50%.
 Simple math says ETF “A” was the better ETF to buy despite its higher fee.

 Here are some higher fee ETFs to buy that earn those expensive expense ratios.

 Expense ratio: 0.59% per year, or $59 on a $10,000 investment.

 There are plenty of inexpensive dividend ETFs on the market today and most of the funds that are dedicated to the buyback theme are not really expensive, either.
 However, the Cambria Shareholder Yield ETF (CBOE:SYLD) has a unique approach to shareholder rewards that merits paying up for.

 With SYLD, investors are also getting multi-factor exposure because many of its holdings are considered to be quality and/or value stocks.
-This ETF to buy devotes nearly 53% of its weight to the financial services and consumer discretionary sectors.
+This ETF to buy devotes about 50% of its weight to the financial services and consumer discretionary sectors.